 The claims process can be time-consuming and complicated.
-Our medical negligence lawyers in Bristol have the knowledge and experience to minimise the risk of frustrating delays and dead ends, and shield you from your opponent’s lawyers who will do their best to protect their client’s interest and your expense.
+Our medical negligence lawyers in Bristol have the knowledge and experience to minimise the risk of frustrating delays and dead ends.
+Moreover, they shield you from your opponent’s lawyers who will do their best to protect their client’s interest and your expense.

 If you believe your injury could have been avoided, contact The Medical Negligence Experts today.

 Every day, millions of people around the UK will put their faith in a medical professional to improve their health in some way.
 They might see their GP about concerning symptoms, collect a prescription, have a dental check-up, or be taken by ambulance to Accident and Emergency with a life-threatening condition.
 Most of these patients will receive excellent care.